-If you’re looking to start or grow an online content creation business, you need a platform that can support your ambitions.
+If you’re looking to start or grow an online course business, you need a platform that can support your ambitions.

 When it comes to building an online business, there are lots of these content creation platforms out there.